Wayne Fontes: Legacy

 Fontes' ability to survive rumors of being fired earned him nicknames like "Big Buck" (stemming from a comparison he made between his job security and a hunted buck deer) and "Rasputin" (coined by Chris Berman due to Fontes' apparent ability to "miraculously" coax a winning streak out of his team every time he was about to be fired).
 Berman also referred to him as the "Nanook of the North" because of Fontes' desire to bundle up so heavily in the winter cold.
-He has also been referred to as "Mr. Snuffleupagus", due to his resemblance of the "Sesame Street" character of the same name.
+He has also been referred to as "Mr. Snuffleupagus", due to his resemblance to the "Sesame Street" character of the same name.
 Fontes was also the brunt of many media jokes.
 Jokes like "Mr. Fontes is an expert in primary colors and beige" reflect the lack of respect that haunted his tenure.

 Fontes was regarded as very personable, often joking with the media about his precarious job situation.
 He drew the line for this comedy though after the Detroit Free Press ridiculed him for sporting Mickey Mouse ears at a Disney charity.
 The Free Press ran a tongue-in-cheek multiple choice quiz as to why he was wearing them the following day.
 The offbeat answers ranged from "Wearing his thinking cap" to "President of the Mouse Davis fan club".
 An irate Fontes slammed the media for making such a personal attack against him in such bad taste.
 He said, "It ain't funny....if you don't like me, tell me.
 That's bull.
 Didn't like it at all.
 I did something for charity and for kids, and I'll keep doing things for charity and for kids."
 This strong sense of compassion and sacrifice for others is what endeared most players to him.
 The players responded to Fontes and always came to his defense when the coach fell into the "firing line".